elementor/elementor-developers-docs/src/widgets/widget-controls.md

 * [Regular Control](./regular-control) – add single control.
 * [Responsive Control](./responsive-control) – a control that sets different values to different screen sizes.
-* [Group Control](./group-control) – add control that group together several regular controls.
+* [Group Control](./group-control) – add control that group together several other controls.

-Elementor also has **Control UI Wrappers** that can be used to group and rearranged controls:
+Elementor also has **UI Wrappers for Controls** that can be used to group and rearranged controls:

 * [Control Section](./control-section) – a wrapper for controls.
 * [Control Tabs](./control-tabs) – arrange controls in tabs.